omunroe-com/leinwiki/Plugins.md

 ## Development Tools

+-   [configleaf](https://github.com/davidsantiago/configleaf) Manage Leiningen profiles in a persistent way and access your project map at runtime.
 -   [lein-checkouts](https://github.com/guv/lein-checkouts)† Build all dependency "checkouts" projects before the current project is build
 -   [lein-clean-m2](https://github.com/technomancy/lein-clean-m2) Remove all artifacts from local repo not used by current project
 -   [lein-depgraph](https://github.com/kurtharriger/clojure-dependency-grapher) Generate a namespace dependency graph as an svg file